Growing Up in the Digital Age of Disinformation

 1. The types of (dis)information that adolescents encounter on social media.

-4. The individual differences which make adolescents more susceptible to disinformation and extreme views.
+4. The individual differences that make adolescents more susceptible to disinformation and extreme views.

 Expected Outcomes